blakefrank/mybots/README.md

 ![control](https://user-images.githubusercontent.com/86979153/224901843-d7479887-3ac6-4109-833c-9b9716e9d900.png)

-This group's only mutation is re-randomizing the brain and sensor neurons every time.
+This group's only mutation is re-randomizing the brain (motor and sensor neurons) for each parent's reproduction.

 Experimental group #1 with adding links favored at (80%):